emnify/product-docs/docs/quickstart/apn-configuration/cellular-modules.md

 AT+QICSGP=1,1,"em","","",1
 ```

-According to [Quectel](https://www.quectel.com/faqs/12-8-what-is-the-difference-between-cgdcont-and-qicsgp/) the command `AT+QICSGP` shall be used when the internal TCP/UDP stack should be used – and it also allows to configure which bearer (CSD or GPRS) is used.
+According to [Quectel](https://www.quectel.com/faqs/12-8-what-is-the-difference-between-cgdcont-and-qicsgp/) the command `AT+QICSGP` shall be used when the internal TCP/UDP stack should be used—and it also allows to configure which bearer (CSD or GPRS) is used.
 GPRS must be used.

 For managing roaming Quectel also introduced the `AT+QCFG` command.